Working with Unknown Dataset Sizes#

 In this case, OpenDP assumes that you truthfully and correctly know the size of the dataset.

-When dataset size is unkown#
+When dataset size is unknown#

 If you don’t have a prior, ballpark estimate for size